Mediation Can Be Helpful in Divorce Proceedings

 At Stewart Melvin & Frost, we have a lot of attorneys who specialize in mediation.
 I specialize in domestics.
-Frank Armstrong, a long-time litigator in our firm, has an expertise in land related issues.
 Tom LeFevre is a veteran business attorney who gets appointed as a Special Master by the courts which is similar to an arbitrator.
 Mark Alexander, who has a great reputation as a personal injury attorney, facilitates mediation.

 Mediation is very popular tool available in our court system and something the courts here value.
 In other jurisdictions that don't require mediation, they appreciate the value of it.

 Lydia Sartain is a family law attorney and partner with the Stewart Melvin & Frost law firm of Gainesville, Ga..
 Her practice focuses on family law including divorce, child custody and mediation.